 Our unique, non-partitioned flow, convective Heat Cylinders are sealed.
 Cool, clean, relatively more dense water is introduced to the tops of the cylinders near the bottom of the Exchange Chamber, sinks down and as it sinks to sufficient depth, is heated to supercritical temperatures, reducing density until rising and is collected in the Exchange Chamber.
 There can be any number of heat cylinders connected together via an Exchange Chamber or Exchange Chambers, which are large diameter, specialized containers able to safely withstand very high temperature and pressure.

 An Exchange Chamber fed by a Pressurized (or non-pressurized, depending on system design) Mixing Container, feeds any number of heat cylinders with feed water (from near the bottom of the chamber); collects heated, supercritical fluid from multiple cylinders; convectively mixes and homogenizes fluid temperatures and pressures received from multiple heat cylinders; then discharges mixed, heated fluid or steam (from near the top of the chamber) to a Pressurized Storage Container for final temperature and pressure adjustment ahead of the phase separator(s) and turbine(s).
-Under supercritical conditions the heated fluid will be neither liquid or steam and holds enormous amounts of energy yielding as much as ten-times the output of a conventional geothermal power plant.
+Under supercritical conditions the heated fluid will be neither liquid or steam, holding enormous amounts of energy conservatively yielding as much as 250% the output of a conventional geothermal power plant.

 The term supercritical conditions is particularly noteworthy because several years ago when we developed our cutting-edge, sealed, geothermal technology and our patent was filed and under review, we understood how cost effective our closed system technology would become if below-ground temperatures above 374°C could be reached and stored for thermal energy transfer and conversion to electric energy.
 This vision was hindered at that time by drilling equipment metallurgy experiencing difficulty at temperatures exceeding 300°C or so.

 Advancements in deep-drilling technology since that time (2007-2016) have enabled the 2nd phase of Iceland’s Deep Drilling Project, IDDP-2, in January of 2017, to reach a depth of 4,659 meters, at 427°C and 340 bars.
-This supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range near 406ºC, 298 bars is now possible.
-This reality, in turn suggests as this supercritical expectation comes to fruition, the Z Group Energy closed, supercritical system is quite likely the most cost effective, least emission producing method for producing electricity now available.
+This supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range near 406ºC, 298 bars, or above are now possible.
+This reality, in turn suggests as this supercritical expectation comes to fruition, the Z Group Energy closed, supercritical system is one of the most cost effective, least emission producing methods for producing electricity now available.

 It should be noted that supercritical energy investigated by Iceland’s IDDP-2 Project is further supported by Italy’s Descramble Project and Japan’s Beyond-Brittle Project.
 ZGE’s sealed system, non-partitioned flow and Exchange Chamber technology can cost-effectively provide significant efficiency improvements for all three of these projects.